odan/Slim/README.md

 ```

 PHP-DI is the recommended DI container implementation.
-Of course you can install any other [PSR-11](https://packagist.org/search/?tags=PSR-11) compatible package.
+Of course, you can install any other [PSR-11](https://packagist.org/search/?tags=PSR-11) compatible package.

 ## Choose a PSR-7 HTTP Implementation